mearleycf/learnit/learnit_project/learnit-project-knowledge - Release 1.md

     - no access to discord?

 #### Learnit Platform registration
-- register new user
+- register new student
     - oauth from github and google
     - view password requirements
 - learnit terms of service and privacy policy links
 - view login page instead of registration page

 #### Learnit Platform Login
-- log in user (email/password)
+- log in student (email/password)
-- log in user (oauth)
+- log in student (oauth)
-- reset password (email/password user only)
+- reset password (email/password student only)
 - view register page instead of login page

 ## Key Decisions and Notes